JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 - ***[Experimental Parameteres]*** Frame to set the experimental parameters used to obtain the interferogram image.
 These parameters are:
   - ***[Laser Wavelength]*** and ***[Laser bandwidth FHWM]*** in nm;

-- ***[Analysis Parameters]*** Parameters form to analyse of the interferogram images:
+- ***[Analysis Parameters]*** Parameters frame to analyse of the interferogram images:
   - ***[Scaling Factor]*** Interferogram image scale in pixels/micrometers.
   - ***[Sigma - Gaussian filter]***  Pixel spread of the gaussian image filter.
 The initial Sigma depends on the image dimension, but can changed by the user.
   - ***[Gaussian Filter Position]*** This parameter is set automatically by the algorithm and this position defines which frequency will be used to apply the Inverse Fourier Transform and build the phase map of the gas-jet.
 Both the above parameters are defined in pixels.

     > **Note**
-    > The algorithm set the frequency that defines a positive phase map.
-But, users can change the filter position.
+    > The algorithm set the frequency that generate a positive phase map.
+But users can change the filter position.
-  - ***[Sigma - Gaussian Blur]*** Spread of the multidimensional gaussian image filter.
-The standard deviation of the gaussian filter (Sigma) defined by the user is equal for all axes.

   - ***[Fringes Orientation]*** Definition of the interferogram fringes orientation as vertical or horizontal.
   - ***[Axisymmetric]*** Definition of the axis of symmetry (or axisymmetric) to applying the Inverse Abel Transform.
 The axisymmetric can be horizontal or vertical.
+  - ***[Sigma - Gaussian Blur]*** Spread of the multidimensional gaussian image filter.
+The standard deviation of the gaussian filter (Sigma) defined by the user is equal for all axes.

 ### LIP Profile
 - ***[Stages]:*** The Stages form allows the visualization of each result of the algorithm.